elves/elvish.io/src/ref/builtin.md

 ## $after-chdir

 A list of functions to run after changing directory.
-These functions are always called with the new working directory.
+These functions are always called with directory to change it, which might be a relative path.
 The following example also shows `$before-chdir`:

 ```elvish-transcript
 ~> before-chdir = [[dir]{ echo "Going to change to "$dir", pwd is "$pwd }]